 The stunning effect of these Window Bowls comes from a long and multi-stepped process.

 The bowls are thrown on a potter’s wheel and trimmed.
 At the right moment of dryness, the "windows" are cut out of the bowl.
-The next step is multiple coats of terra sigillatta and two rounds of careful burnishing (polishing) with a special stone.
+The next step is multiple coats of terra sigillatta and two rounds of careful burnishing (polishing).
 The bowls are then either packed in sawdust in a saggar for the jet black effect in my electric kiln, or packed with sawdust and other materials and pit-fired for a mottled finish.

 If the bowls survive to this point, they are then cleaned and primed for the application of metallic leafing (either copper or silver); the leafing is applied and then sealed.